 I pretended not to have a shadow side, because I did label it as something bad and therefore I tried to make myself ‘good’.
 I tried to be perfect and to do everything perfectly.
 Feeling bad or sad?
 Not for me, because I am not suppose to feel bad or sad.
 When I did feel it, I was beating myself up, forced myself to think positive thoughts and ignored the cause of the bad/sad feeling.
 I wanted everything to be all well and good and on the surface it was.
 As long as I kept on thinking positive thoughts and kept on moving away from everything that didn’t feel good, I was in heaven.

 Now I know that I used my bubble of positive thinking to IGNORE and hide my fears and insecurities and to escape from the world we live in.
-I call it spiritual bypassing.
 The believe that I only should feel good and happy all the time.
 Moving away from everything and everyone that caused negative feelings and discomfort.
 Moving away from myself.
 I focused on what I wanted to see in myself and the world, only the positive and pretty side!
 Ignoring everything else.
 I did a pretty good job on that, but deep inside I didn’t feel okay with myself.
 I had detached myself from everything that kept me limited physically, the freedom to go and do whatever I feel like going or doing, but I felt somewhat a prisoner emotionally.

-I was in an inner battle, tried to perfect and to have it all figured out.
+I was in an inner battle, tried to be perfect and to have it all figured out.
 Afraid to make mistakes, to fail, to be rejected.
 Afraid to be myself with all my flaws and perfect imperfections.
 Afraid to have negative emotions and therefore the negative feelings kept on coming up and seemed to grow stronger.
 I couldn’t get away with positive thinking anymore.
 I felt insecure, took peoples opinions often as an insult and I felt the need to defend or explain myself, to make myself ‘right’.
 I fooled myself, the cause of feeling unworthy, insecure and not good enough.

 “The cave you fear to enter holds the treasure you seek”